 In order to have access through ssh, PRACE users have to upload their public ssh-key in the HPC Accounts portal https://hpcaccounts.bsc.es/ssh-keys

 For your safety, the web portal does not upload the keys automatically and we add them after human verification, during working hours (Monday-Friday 7h-18h CET/CEST).

-If you have installed an SSH key on your account as an authorized key, but it stills request a password when login, you should check the following:
+If you have installed an SSH key on your account as an authorized key, but it still asks for a password when you attempt to login, you should check the following:

-If you have changed the default filename from the file in which the key is saved, you should specify the full-path to the private key when you log in with SSH.
+If you have changed the default filename of the file in which the key is stored, you should specify the full-path to the private key when you log in with SSH.
 For example:

 $ ssh -i /home/user/.ssh/custom_key email@example.com